CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.md

 ### Task 1.3: Set Up Document Library for Monthly Reports

 - **Access Site Contents:**
-   - Navigate to the left menu and click on "Site Contents" or "Documents."
+   - Navigate to the left menu and click on "Site Contents" or "Documents".

 - **Create Document Library:**
    - Click on "+ New" and select "Document Library."

 - **Name the Document Library:**
-   - Give the library a name, e.g., "Reports," and click "Create."
+   - Give the library a name, e.g., "Reports," and click "Create".

 ### Task 1.4: Organize Monthly Reports